-Proudly Serving Children & Parents in Coeur d’Alene & Sandpoint, ID
+Proudly Serving Children & Teens in Coeur d’Alene & Sandpoint, ID

 When you bring your child to Pediatric Dental Center of North Idaho, we not only make sure your child receives excellent dental care while at the office, but we will also ensure he or she has skills needed to develop proper hygiene habits at home.
 We will also provide parents with the information they need to help their child make great oral health decisions.
 Our kid-friendly, compassionate team at our Coeur d’Alene and Sandpoint, ID offices are knowledgeable and ready to answer all of your questions!